William Kendall is the chief Troubleshooter for the Joint Chiefs of Staff.

 The field leader of these men, and nearly warranting a co-billing, is Kendall's friend, Lt.
 Colonel Aaron Eisenberg.
 Together they decide which missions are to be taken and then lead them.
 At times it is Eisenberg in the field while at times it is both Kendall and Eisenberg.
 Eisenberg is a highly capable officer who might have made full colonel if he didn't have a habit of baiting superiors, like the Chairman of the JCS.

 Kendall does not have such a problem.
 By no means a yes-man, Kendall nevertheless is willing to hold his tongue long enough to make what he said less biting.
 But diplomacy flies out the window when his path is hampered by bureaucracy or pass-the-buck mentality.
+He has little tolerance for having to do something simply because that is the way it is done.
+And good luck dealing with Kendall when you aren't willing to own up to your mistakes.

 The origin of the men and the people to whom they answer is the military but the actions they perform are far closer to traditional covert intelligence work than true soldiering.